 In case when a decentralized clustering enabled PCP or AP operating on a 1.08 GHz channel still experiences poor channel conditions after performing all the actions in an attempt to mitigate any interference, it may broadcast one or more Cluster Probe elements using the DMG Beacon frame or Probe Request frame to detect the presence of a cluster actively on the 2.16 GHz common channel during its NPs, SPs or CBAPs.
+In addition to transmitting Cluster Probe elements included in the DMG Beacon frames on the 2.16 GHz common channel during NPs, the PCP or AP operating on a 1.08 GHz channel may reserve multiple SPs during DTI to transmit Cluster Probe elements included in Probe Request frames on the 2.16 GHz common channel.

+For a PCP or AP that is operating on a 1.08 GHz channel and is involved in a synchronization pair, the PCP or AP may transmit Cluster Probe elements on the common 2.16 GHz channel, using Probe Request frames during its reserved SPs or using DMG Beacons during its NPs.
+The SPs for receiving a Probe Response frame from S-PCP or S-AP can be scheduled in the NP of the next BI on the 2.16 GHz channel or in DTI.
+The peer PCP or AP that is involved in the synchronization pair shall also reserve the same SPs with destination AIDs set to 255, to listen for a Probe Response frame and to avoid interferences to the SPs used for cluster probe.

-The S-PCP or S-AP that is operating on the 2.16 GHz common channel and receives a Cluster Probe element shall respond with a Probe Response frame including an Extended Cluster Report element to indicate its presence.
-After receiving a Probe Response frame from an S-PCP or S-AP, the decentralized clustering enabled PCP or AP may switch to the 2.16 GHz common channel and discover an empty Beacon SP to become a member PCP or member AP of this cluster following the procedures described in 9.34.2.1.
+The S-PCP or S-AP that is operating on the 2.16 GHz common channel and receives a Cluster Probe element shall respond with one or more Probe Response frames including an Extended Cluster Report element in each SP scheduled according to the Cluster Probe element, in order to indicate its presence.
+After receiving a Probe Response frame from an S-PCP or S-AP during at least one of the reserved SPs in DTI, the decentralized clustering enabled PCP or AP operating on a 1.08 GHz channel may switch to the 2.16 GHz common channel, in an attempt to discover an empty Beacon SP and transmit DMG Beacon frames during the empty Beacon SP, to become a member PCP or member AP of this cluster following the procedures described in 9.34.2.1.

+If two PCPs or APs involved in a synchronization pair both receive an Extended Cluster Report element and discover an empty Beacon SP during their reserved SPs at the same time, the PCP or AP that first transmits a Cluster Switch Announcement element during NP should join the empty Beacon SP with priority, and the peer PCP or AP should monitor the 2.16 GHz channel for another aMinChannelTime to find another empty Beacon SP.

-If the decentralized clustering enabled PCP or AP does not receive a Probe Response frame from an S-PCP or S-AP, it may try again in the following NPs, SPs or CBAPs.
+If the decentralized clustering enabled PCP or AP does not receive any Probe Response frame from an S-PCP or S-AP during the whole DTI, it may re-schedule multitple SPs whose positions are adjusted stochastically in the following DTI.

 9.34a.2.2 Centralized CDMG PCP or AP cluster formation